MSLNZ/equipment-register-schema/tools/README.md

 There are four functions available:
 * _load_schema_: Load the XSD file.
 By default, it is assumed that the Schema file (equipment-register.xsd) is located in the current working directory.
-* _next_id_: Recursively search all equipment-register files to automatically determine the numeric value for the next equipment ID.
+* _next_id_: Recursively search all equipment-register files within a directory or within a single file to determine the numerical value for the next equipment ID.
 * _recursive_validate_: Recursively validate all equipment-register files, starting from a specified directory.
 * _validate_: Validate a single equipment-register (XML) file.